mosip/documentation/docs/backend-services/esignet.md

 ### Download VC

-The user is on Add new card screen, and selects download via eSignet.
+The user is currently on the `Add new card` screen and chooses the option to `Download via eSignet`.

-* Inji uses `react-native-app-auth` to authorize and redirect user to eSignet UI.
-Configuration for redirection is fetch as part of issuer configuration.
+* Inji utilizes the `react-native-app-auth` library to authorize and redirect the user to the eSignet user interface.
+The configuration for redirection is retrieved as part of the issuer's configuration.

-* Once user is on eSignet UI, user enters required information (unique ID, OTP).
-After entering OTP, user is redirected back to Inji to generate key pair and initiates download credential request.
+* Once the user is on the eSignet user interface, they input the necessary information such as a unique ID and OTP (One-time Password).
+After entering the OTP, the user is redirected back to Inji in order to generate a key pair and initiate the request to download the credential.

 [//]: <> (Add download credential endpoint)